Barr's summary, Mueller's report & 'Us' rocks the box office: The Morning Rundown

 - While Trump had long feared Mueller's report, it may now become one of the most powerful tools in his reelection campaign, NBC News' Jonathan Allen writes in an analysis.

-- Meantime, Democrats are calling for the full release of Mueller's report based on 2,800 subpoenas and 500 witness interviews, rather than just Barr's brief summary.
+- Meanwhile, Democrats are calling for the full release of Mueller's report based on 2,800 subpoenas and 500 witness interviews, rather than just Barr's brief summary.

 Mueller finds no evidence of Trump collusion with RussiaMarch 25, 201903:22